Wajid Ali Khan Burki: Diplomatic career

-Wajid was appointed as Ambassador of Pakistan (resident in Stockholm) to the Scandinavian countries Norway, Denmark, Sweden, and accredited to Finland, arriving in Helsinki on 21 October 1963 where he presented his letters of Credence to President Urho Kekkonen.
+He was appointed as Ambassador of Pakistan (resident in Stockholm) to the Scandinavian countries Norway, Denmark, Sweden, and accredited to Finland, arriving in Helsinki on 21 October 1963 where he presented his letters of Credence to President Urho Kekkonen.

 Later life

-Wajid lived a quiet life after retirement and kept himself busy at the College of Physicians and Surgeons of Pakistan as President.
+He lived a quiet life after retirement and kept himself busy at the College of Physicians and Surgeons of Pakistan as president.

-In 1972, the Karachi Chamber of Commerce & Industry's Trade Journal, described W.A.
-Burki as "a Medical Specialist by profession but a straight honest and truthful soldier by vocation".
+In 1972, the trade journal of the Karachi Chamber of Commerce & Industry, described him as a "Medical Specialist by profession but a straight honest and truthful soldier by vocation".

-The Ophthalmological Society of Pakistan in its meeting in 1981 awarded Wajid the Ramzan Ali Syed Gold Medal presented by the Chief Guest Prince Karim Aga Khan but Wajid refused it, telling the organization to award it to Professor Raja Mumtaz, who Wajid said was "an institution in himself and a great anthropologist".
+The Ophthalmological Society of Pakistan in its meeting in 1981 awarded him the Ramzan Ali Syed Gold Medal presented by the chief guest Prince Karim Aga Khan but he refused it, telling the organisation to award it to Professor Raja Mumtaz, who Wajid said was "an institution in himself and a great anthropologist".
 Raja reluctantly accepted and was awarded officially in 1986.